Two reforms to rental laws come into effect on 19 June. They focus on:

 Renting a home: a guide for tenants is the approved summary of tenants’ and landlords’ rights and duties under a lease (tenancy agreement).
 Landlords must give their tenants a copy of this guide at the start of a new tenancy.

-For more information and to download the guide, view our Renting guide page.
+For more information and to download the guide, view our Renters guide page.

 Changes to rent increases